Rethinking Score Distillation as a Bridge Between Image Distributions: Additional Experimental Setup

 \section{Additional Experimental Setup}

 In this section, we describe our experimental setups in more detail.

-\paragraph{Text-to-image generation with score distillation.} For CSD, we follow the original paper~\cite{yu2023textto3d} to use $w_1=w_2=40$ at the initialization steps and anneal $w_2=0$ within the first $500$ steps.
+\paragraph{Text-to-image generation with score distillation.} \cameraready{We use the \textit{stable-diffusion-v2-1-base} model by default for our experiments if not specified.} For CSD, we follow the original paper~\cite{yu2023textto3d} to use $w_1=w_2=40$ at the initialization steps and anneal $w_2=0$ within the first $500$ steps.
 We use $s=100$ for SDS and $s=7.5$ for NFSD and VSD, which are consistent with the best practice.
 We use $s=40$ and $w=25$ for our method.
 And we optimize with $\mathbf{\epsilon}_\text{SDS}$ loss for $500$ iterations and then switch to $\mathbf{\epsilon}_\text{ours}$ for the rest of $2,000$ iterations.
 For all the methods, we use a learning rate of $0.01$, and we use a learning rate of $1e-4$ to train the LoRA in VSD.

 \paragraph{Text-guided NeRF optimization with score distillation.} For our method, we optimize with $\mathbf{\epsilon}_\text{SDS}$ loss for $20,000$ iterations and then switch to $\mathbf{\epsilon}_\text{ours}$ for the rest of $5,000$ iterations.
 We use $s=100$ and $w=1$ for our method.
 We find that a high $s$ is necessary to establish geometry in the first stage of the text-to-3D setting, but our method is not too sensitive to this hyperparameter in 2D.
 We use the rest of the learning rates and regularization strengths as the default settings.